hansake/Reverse_web_proxy_LDAP/README.md

 in iOS can't save and remember passwords when basic authentication is used on a web site.

 Basic authentication is used in the previous project: https://github.com/hansake/Reverse_web_proxy.

+To keep the certificate from Let's Encrypt automatically updated some additional configuration is needed, this will be described here shortly.